blu-base/unattended-debian-installer/README.md

 On Debian systems, you should use the docker based build system as well.
 However, you can skip this build step and use the host system.
-This is not recommended.
-Anyhow, you'd nee to install these packages:
+This is not recommended, though.
+But if you want to do it anyway, you'd need to install these packages:
 * simple-cdd
 * xorriso
 * build-essential